-Specific Island dilemmas include problems with accessibility to specialists, the fact that some primary care doctors do not have admitting privileges at the hospital, and the reality that ordinary procedures can cost many times the amount they do on the
+Specific Island dilemmas include problems with accessibility to specialists, the fact that some primary care doctors do not have admitting privileges at the hospital, and the reality that ordinary procedures can cost many times the amount they do on themainland.

 A panel discussion featuring Island health care providers and representatives of Island agencies is slated for the final evening.
 The panelists will include Dr. Peter Pil, a surgeon and Chief of Staff for the Martha’s Vineyard Hospital; Sarah Kuh, Director of Vineyard Healthcare Access, and David Caron, director of the hospital pharmacy and chairman of the Dukes County Health Council.